William R. Pierce - Assault and Battery Attorney OKC

 The aforementioned penalties may be used in the least severe of assault and battery cases, though.
 There are many ways that assault and battery charges can be escalated from a misdemeanor to a felony.
 This will cause both the potential fines and time incarcerated to increase significantly.

 Your assault and battery charges might be escalated if you were accused of:

 - Causing serious or permanent bodily injury to the alleged victim.

 - Wielding or using a deadly weapon during the alleged crime.

 - Bringing harm to a “special victim,” such as:

 - Judges, jurors, and certain other members of the court

 - Students at school

 In too many criminal defense cases for serious crimes like assault and battery, the defendant is assumed guilty until proven innocent.
 The inverse is supposed to be how the criminal justice system works.
-Our Oklahoma City criminal defense attorney is set on making certain you are treated fairly and with respect throughout your case.
+William R. Pierce, our assault and battery attorney OKC is set on making certain you are treated fairly and with respect throughout your case.
 The top priority is securing a not guilty verdict, case dismissal, or charge reduction.

 Connect with us using our Contact Form or call today.